 SecureLine's weeklong free trial might be enough to cover your next trip, and it's a great way to try out a VPN.
 There's no limit on how much data you can use, either during the trial period or in general.
 However, the rival Avira Phantom VPN lets you use up to 1GB of data for free every month, and the Opera VPN mobile apps are both unlimited and free.

 After your trial week with SecureLine is up, you'll need to navigate Avast's somewhat confusing pricing structure.
-You can pay $59.99 per year, or $7.99 per month, for a single PC or Mac license.
+You can pay $59.99 per year for a single PC license.
 Three PCs cost $69.99 per year; five are $79.99, and 10 cost $99.99.
-Oddly, there's no volume discount for Macs, although if you buy one or more PC licenses, you can get a single Mac license for half off.

-You can pay with a credit card or PayPal.
+You can pay with a credit card, PayPal or wire transfer.
 Sorry, but there's no Bitcoin option.

 Features and Interface